-The city and county will create and preserve non-profit and private sector partnerships dedicated to the community's housing needs by supporting private and nonprofit agencies and private entities that create and maintain permanently affordable housing in the community, and fostering nonprofit and private sector partnerships.
-The city and county recognizes the role of the university in the housing market and will encourage the University of Colorado and other post-secondary institutions in their efforts to increase the amount of on-campus housing.
+The city and county will create and preserve nonprofit and private sector partnerships dedicated to community housing needs by supporting nonprofit agencies and private entities that create and maintain permanently affordable housing in the community.
+The city and county recognize the role of the university in the housing market and encourage the University of Colorado and other post-secondary institutions in their efforts to increase the amount of on-campus housing.